 The K-1 visa, also known as the fiancé visa, is a legal tool provided by the U.S. Citizenship and Immigration Services (USCIS) that allows fiancés who are non-U.S. citizens to enter the United States with their partner.
 This allows for a nonimmigrant fiancé to come to the U.S. to legally marry a U.S. citizen.
 K-1 visas also offer many benefits to their holders.
-To learn more and understand the benefits and requirements, feel free to review this information and/or contact our immigration attorneys about the legal process.

 K-1 Visa Eligibility